 Value of Obtaining Showing Agent Feedback

-In non-CSS areas, calling to obtain feedback from agents who have shown a home is another thing that many listing agents do that doesn’t make any difference.
+In non-ST areas, calling to obtain feedback from agents who have shown a home is another thing that many listing agents do that doesn’t make any difference.
 Sellers whose homes are overpriced are the most likely to obsess over getting feedback.
-They are typically looking for answers about why their home isn’t selling (other than price).
+They are typically fishing for answers about why their home isn’t selling (other than price).

 Why 6% listing agents like to call showing agents for feedback:

 - Listing agent hopes their client will get the impression something is being done to help justify their 6% commission.